 Before we continue we need to know the difference where the settings are stored:

 Device Configuration Policies:

 As shown above, it almost uses the same URL, automating it should be no problem at all.
-To be sure I manually created my first Settings Catalog: MDM Wins Over GP.
+To be sure I manually created my the Settings Catalog I mentioned earlier:

 Now we have the URL and the JSON we can automate it.

 The zip file contains the script to deploy the new settings catalog JSON and a folder with the JSON itself.
 The script also assigns the policy to all devices.